|Ht / Wt:||6'1" / 230 lb.|

 |Born:||February 18, 1992|

 Not on injury report

 Pittsburgh Steelers running back Le'Veon Bell was limited on the ground by the Tennessee Titans in Week 11.
 He saw just 12 carries, finishing with 46 rushing yards on the evening.
 He did finish with nine catches for 57 yards to at least salvage his fantasy day in PPR leagues.
 Don't get too concerned about Bell's light workload on Thursday night.
 The Steelers went away from their recent run-heavy offensive attack as they clearly game planned to pick on a Titans secondary that has been vulnerable this season.
 He remains one of the few workhorse running backs in the league and should bounce back in Week 12 in a home game against a weak Green Bay Packers defense.

-No injury history available for LeVeon Bell.
+No ADP data available for LeVeon Bell.